b4rtt/esports-translatio/README.md

 Upload an i18n JSON file, describe your app, and pick a target language.
 The translated file will be downloaded automatically.

-**Important Limitations (Vercel Hobby Plan):**
+**How It Works:**
-- Maximum 60 JSON keys per file (processed in 3 chunks of ~20 keys each)
+- JSON files are automatically split into small chunks of 3 keys each
-- Each chunk takes ~15-20 seconds, fitting within 60-second Hobby limit
+- Each chunk is translated separately in ~3-5 seconds
-- Files larger than this will be rejected with a helpful error message
-- **To translate larger files, upgrade to Vercel Pro plan ($20/month)**
-- Local development supports much larger files
+- No file size limits - chunking handles files of any size!
+- Progress is shown in real-time as chunks are processed
+- **Vercel Hobby Plan**: Works great for most files, just takes longer for huge files
+- **Vercel Pro Plan ($20/month)**: Faster processing with 5-minute timeout

 ## Deployment